mignonat/portfolio/README.md

 This is an angularjs project for my portfolio.

-It's just the client's side which works with JSON fil for the data.
+It's just a client's side application which uses data stored in static JSON file.
-It's keep simple and no application server part has been created (because no need for that) It depends on ng-route, ng-animate, ui.boostrap.